DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-1. Click on the "Install from disc or image" button on the top.
+1. Click the "Install from disc or image" button on the top.
    <br>
    <br>